Prohelion/prohelion.github.io/docs/Profinity/index.md

     [:octicons-arrow-right-24: Profinity V2 Documentation](Profinity_Version2/index.md)

     !!! tip "Profinity V2 IS NOW IN EARLY ADOPTER RELEASE" Profinity V2 is available now in Early Adopter Release.
-To support this release we are making the documentation public.
-To get access to the Profinity V2 installers, please log a support request at the [Prohelion Support Portal](https://prohelion.atlassian.net/servicedesk/customer/portals) requesting access to the Early Adopter release.
+To support this release we are making the product available to our Early Adopter Community.
+If you have any issues or feedback please report them via our support portal or via the Feedback form in the Profinity Admin menu.

 -   :material-tools:{ .lg .middle } __Profinity V1 (Retired Soon)__